alexbruno/hexo-generator-json-content/README.md

     tags: true
 ```

+### Date formats

+`dateFormat` option sets an output format for datetime objects `date` and `updated`.

+It uses [moment](https://github.com/moment/moment/) to do the trick, so any string accepted by [format](http://momentjs.com/docs/#/displaying/format/) method can be used.

+If not defined, default format is the `JSON.stringify` result for `Date` objects.

+### Keywords

+`keywords` options extracts keywords from excerpt using [michaeldelorenzo/keyword-extractor](https://github.com/michaeldelorenzo/keyword-extractor), NPM package to create a keywords array from a string by removing stopwords.

+If **keyword-extractor** don't supports your language, don't worry!
+It's disabled by default.

 You can exclude meta, pages or posts contents from `content.json` by setting `meta`, `pages`, or `posts` to `false`.

 To exclude individual fields from `pages` or `posts` output set their config values to `false`.